-The Educational Spectrum Is Simple But Chances Are You Aren’t Using It To Capture The 75%
+The Educational Spectrum is Simple – But Chances are you Aren’t Using it To Capture the

-Or More of Customers You Could be Selling to RIGHT NOW!
+75% Or More of Customers you Could be Selling to RIGHT NOW!

 The Educational Spectrum.
 Say it with me.
 THE EDUCATIONAL SPECTRUM.
 This three-letter phrase is the root of why you generate 100 or more leads a month (or in some cases 10 or even 1000) and close just a small percentage.
 About 90% of the companies we talk to complain about needing more leads.
 They all say the same thing – “we need more and better qualified leads!”
 They whinny and whoosh about how the leads they talk to are price shoppers, undereducated and tire kickers.
 They moan and complain that the leads won’t call them back, are no-show appointments or waffle.